mshanGithub/msbotframework/docs/BF Labeling Guide.md

 - Keep names clear and concise.
 - Keep names short.
 Use acronyms when necessary and provide a description.
-- Always to provide a description for a label so user know when to use them.
+- Always provide a description for a label so user know when to use them.
 - Multiple-category labels should use sentence case (i.e.: use `Area: Functional tests` instead of `Area: Functional Tests`).

-## Multi category labels format
+## Multi-category labels format

 In order to be able to parse some labels in reports we use a colon followed by a whitespace (`": "`) to separate the categories and subcategories in a label.

-The general format of a label is:
+The general format of a multi-category label is:

 ```bash
 Main category: Some subcategory
 ```

-There's no limit to the number of subcategories in a label but it is recommended to avoid creating more than two levels.
+There's no limit to the number of subcategories but it is recommended to avoid creating more than two levels.

 ## Label usage